Chart Color Schemes

 Manjimup is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Manjimup's population is around 5,646 as of Nov 2025.
-This reflects an increase of 199 people since the 2021 Census, which reported a population of 5,447 people.
-The change is inferred from the estimated resident population of 5,630 from the ABS as of June 2024 and an additional 26 validated new addresses since the Census date.
-This level of population equates to a density ratio of 17.4 persons per square kilometer.
-Population growth for the area was primarily driven by overseas migration.
+Manjimup's population is approximately 5,646 as of November 2025.
+This represents an increase of 199 people, a growth rate of 3.7%, since the 2021 Census which recorded a population of 5,447.
+The change is inferred from the estimated resident population of 5,630 in June 2024 and an additional 26 validated new addresses since the Census date.
+This results in a population density ratio of 17.4 persons per square kilometer.
+Population growth was primarily driven by overseas migration during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering projected demographic shifts, an above median population growth is projected for non-metropolitan areas.
-The area is expected to grow by 773 persons to 2041, recording a gain of 13.4% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and post-2032 estimations, AreaSearch uses ABS' Greater Capital Region projections released in 2023 based on 2022 data.
+Considering projected demographic shifts, the area is expected to grow by 773 persons to 2041, reflecting a total gain of 13.4%.

 Frequently Asked Questions - Population